Tourism in the United Kingdom

-Tourism in the United Kingdom is a major industry and contributor to the U.K. economy, which is the world's 10th biggest tourist destination, with over 40.1 million visiting in 2019, contributing a total of £234 billion to the GDP.
+Tourism in the United Kingdom is a major industry and contributor to the UK economy, which is the world's 10th biggest tourist destination, with over 40.1 million visiting in 2019, contributing a total of £234 billion to the GDP.

 £23.1 billion was spent in the UK by foreign tourists in 2017.
 VisitBritain data shows that the USA remains the most valuable inbound market, with American visitors spending £2.1 billion in 2010.
 Nevertheless, the number of travellers originating from Europe is much larger than those travelling from North America: 21.5 million compared to 3.5 million American/Canadian visitors.
-After 9-year rise, as of 2019, United Kingdom attracting 40.86 million international tourists (Even before COVID-19 pandemic began (Between March 2020 and March 2022)), which was more than two times U.K.'s total population.

 The country's principal tourist destinations are London, Edinburgh, Oxford, Cambridge, York, and Canterbury.
-The United Kingdom hosts a total of 32 World Heritage sites, the 8th most in the world.
+The United Kingdom hosts a total of 33 World Heritage sites, the 8th most in the world.
 The Lonely Planet travel guide voted England number 2, after Bhutan, as one of the best countries to visit in 2020.
 Some of the most popular cities include London, Edinburgh and Manchester and notable attractions include the Palace of Westminster, the London Eye and Edinburgh Castle.